GCP Quickstart

 CLI:

 You'll need an active GCP account and project to get started.
-(If you don't have one, you can create one .
+(If you don't have one, you can create one following these instructions.
 You will also need sufficient permissions to be able to create and destroy resources.

-If you don't have or installed, you should also install them.
+If you don't have Terraform or Helm installed, you should also install them.

 Then, create a file called quickstart_stack.yaml